 Skin colour changes – very rare and slightly more frequent in the lower eyelid.
 Generally resolves with time but may be permanent.

 Scars – scarring following blepharoplasty is generally very inconspicuous as the incisions are planned to be well hidden and in some patients will be very difficult to see.
 Rarely poor scars can happen (thickened scaring).
+Scars take time to become pale and in some cases this may take up to 1 year.

 Asymmetry – differences between the eyelids in terms of shape and/or position.
 Slight differences are common and are in fact normal for many patients before surgery.
 Significant differences are very unusual and can generally be corrected with minor revision surgery.
 Eyelids can also heal at direct rates.